OVERVIEW

 A: We will have better estimates about the timeline for the project when the site has been selected.
 We will provide updates as they become available.

-The Maryland Cannabis Administration will maintain a dedicated webpage on the agency’s website that details progress of the new search, information about the intended use of the facility, potential locations being contemplated, and updates for community engagement, working closely with elected officials to host information sessions with community stakeholders and members of the public.
+The Maryland Cannabis Administration (MCA) will maintain a dedicated webpage on the agency’s website that details progress of the new search, information about the intended use of the facility, potential locations being contemplated, and updates for community engagement, working closely with elected officials to host information sessions with community stakeholders and members of the public.

 Q: How much do you expect this delay to cost taxpayers?